sanketwagh7505/sanketwagh7505/README.md

 ## I'm a Data Scientist Aspirant who loves playing with data and exploring new data science analysis skills

-* 🌱 I’m currently learning everything
+* 🌱 I’m currently learning Everything
 * 👯 I’m looking to collaborate with data scientist
 * 🔭 I’m currently working on Data Science Projects
 * 🥅 2024 goals : Learn new method and techniques to solve Analytical Problems